List of M*A*S*H characters: Margaret "Hot Lips" Houlihan

-Major Margaret "Hot Lips" Houlihan appears in the novel, the film (played by Sally Kellerman), and the TV series (Loretta Swit).
+Major Margaret "Hot Lips" Houlihan appears in the novel, the film (surname "O'Houlihan" - played by Sally Kellerman), and the TV series (Loretta Swit).
 She is the Regular Army head nurse of the 4077th and begins allied with Major Frank Burns against the more civilian doctors of the unit.
 Later in the series, particularly after the departure of Burns, she becomes a more sympathetic character, softening her attitude while still serving as a foil for their antics.

-Margaret is an army brat, born in an Army base hospital in 1920, the daughter of career artillery (or cavalry) officer Alvin "Howitzer Al" Houlihan (played by Andrew Duggan in the TV series).
+Margaret is a military brat, born in an Army base hospital in 1920, the daughter of career artillery (or cavalry) officer Alvin "Howitzer Al" Houlihan (played by Andrew Duggan in the TV series).
 The series implies she is ethnic Irish: In the pilot episode Blake refers to her by her full name as O'Houlihan; while Colonel Potter remarks that she comes from a race that likes to settle arguments with their fists ("Souvenirs").
 She entered nursing school in 1938 and graduated in 1942 when she joined the Army.
 She served in World War II but it is unknown if she served stateside or overseas.
 (On the rare occasions Houlihan is shown wearing her Class A uniform, while her ribbons include the usual Korean War decorations everyone received and commendation medals, she does not have an American Campaign Medal, an Asiatic–Pacific Campaign Medal, or a European–African–Middle Eastern Campaign Medal, a World War II Victory Medal, or an Army of Occupation Medal.
 However, as a similar omission exists regarding Colonel Potter's decorations, this may simply have been an error by the costume department.)
 She did mention that she had served in Berlin in 1948.

-She is the head nurse of the 4077th MASH, the highest-ranking female officer in the unit, and fiercely protective of the women under her command.